-I research multimedia cultural memory: what we remember about our cultural history, how we remember it, and the ways that media and technology shape that memory.
+I research multimedia cultural memory: what we remember about our cultural history, how we remember it, and how media and technology shape that memory.

 I am especially interested in the ways that the culture and technology of the early twentieth century continue to shape our world, including our approach to gender, race, and ability.
 I approach my work from a strong critical and theoretical background that I translate into written scholarship, research-creation in technology and embodied practice, and building communities of practice and collaboration.